e-hart/cms_etl/README.md

 - Loads latest datasets from CMS and maintains metadata throughout the process.
 - Macro exports allow the use of processed datasets directly in scripts, allowing for flexible, non-linear flows when necessary
 - Menu stack + loop keeps call stack shallow
-- Thoroughly typed throughout
+- Thoroughly typed
 - Interactive mapping of source data to destination columns, outputting .sql scripts ready to load data into production.

 ## Background

-My client wanted to get a data loading project underway but was in the middle of a large back-end transition directly involving the necessary tables.
-Not having the final schema locked in, I wanted a way to do all of the Extract and Transform ahead of time, essentially leaving only SQL query templating to complete once the schema was finalized.
+Client wanted to get a data loading project underway but was in the middle of a large back-end transition.
+Not having the final schema locked in, I needed a way to do all of the Extract and Transform ahead of time, leaving only some simple interactive mapping to complete the process.

 In addition to a comprehensive table-editing/macro-building environment, there are utilities for fuzzy matching across columns/tables, setting types, formatting addresses, etc.